Skip to content

 Data type Default retention Configurable Archive strategy

-Events 90 days active, then archived Per account Move to archive table
+Events 90 days active, then archived Per account Archive to R2 (JSONL per day per account)

-Interactions 90 days active Per account Move to archive table
+Interactions 90 days active Per account Archive to R2

-Steps 90 days active Per account Move to archive table
+Steps 90 days active Per account Archive to R2

-Jobs 90 days active (from terminal state) Per account Move to archive table
+Jobs 90 days active (from terminal state) Per account Archive to R2

-Subjobs 90 days active (follows parent job) Per account Move to archive table
+Subjobs 90 days active (follows parent job) Per account Archive to R2

 Tasks Indefinite (unless deleted) Per account Soft delete with TTL